 Megan finds helping students improve, progress, and reach their personal goals as they develop their skills personally rewarding and enjoys seeing the potential in a student come to fruition.
 As a student, teacher, and athlete, she has found that karate provides a path for continuously improving herself while helping others.

 In addition to instructing in Karate, Megan is also a certified personal fitness trainer, student of Human Performance and Exercise Science, and an avid sports enthusiast.

-Ms. Akemi Tsutsui holds a 2nd Degree Black Belt in Shotokan Karate and has been training since the age of 3.
+Akemi Tsutsui-Kunitake was born in Denver, Colorado and began her formal Shotokan karate training under her father, Sensei Isao Gary Tsutsui in 1997.
+She currently holds a 3rd degree black belt in Shotokan Karate.
 Growing up in a karate family and immersed in the principles of karate-do, she has truly experienced karate as a way of life.
 She views her relationship with karate as a life-long endeavor and fully appreciates how the martial art is constructed to build strong moral character through the hard work and discipline required to execute the physical aspects of karate.

 Akemi enjoys teaching karate out of a genuine love of the art.
-She enjoys transferring the knowledge and experience gained in her life-long practice of karate to her students and works for those moments when a challenging technique or concept is actualized by a student.
+In her own training she enjoys exploring the complexity of transitions and how to present the kata in a way that most clearly communicates the intentions of the fighter.
+She enjoys transferring this knowledge to her students and works for those moments when a challenging technique or concept is actualized by a student.

 |Colorado Budokan 3547 S. Monaco Pkwy.
 Denver, Colorado 80237 ph: 720.253.7473|